reshape/reshape/README.md

 ---

 Additionally, all tree nodes should include information about their source, so that errors are clear, and source maps can be accurate.
-Each tree node must also have two additional properties:
+Each tree node must also have two additional properties under the `location` property:

 - `line`: the line in the original source
 - `col`: the column in the original source